Kumudini Wickremasinghe

-Kumudini Wickremasinghe is a Sri Lankan lawyer who serves as a puisne justice of the Supreme Court of Sri Lanka.
-She was appointed by President Gotabaya Rajapaksa and has served since 1 December 2020.
+Kumudini Wickremasinghe is a Sri Lankan lawyer who served as a puisne justice of the Supreme Court of Sri Lanka from 1 December 2020 till April 2026.

 Career

 Wickremasinghe previously served as a judge of the Court of Appeal of Sri Lanka from 11 February 2015 to 1 December 2020, having been appointed by President Maithripala Sirisena.

+Wickremasinghe was appointed as a puisne justice of the Supreme Court by President Gotabaya Rajapaksa on 1 December 2020.
+She retired from service in April 2026.